 Dog Gates - We use small doorway or stairway gates to block off certain rooms or dangerous areas such as staircases.
 You may consider restricting the puppy to safe and protected areas of your home to avoid inevitable "accidents".

-Dog Bed/Dog Bedding - 2 beds or sets of bedding are good for rotating, as one can be washing while the other is in use.
+Dog Bed/Dog Bedding - 2 beds or sets of bedding are good for rotating, as one can be washed while the other is in use.
 We use a combination of flannel blankets, padded beds, and towels.

 Shampoo- Fresh-n-Clean shampoo maintain a healthy, soft skin/coat, and smell clean longer too!

 Holding and Handling -French Bulldog puppies use their hind legs to leap and jump!
 Place 1 or 2 fingers between the chest area, while holding them in the palm of your hand is a safety precaution.
-Be cautious when placing a puppy on couch, tables, and/or counter, they a prone to jump and possibly injure themselves.
+Be cautious when placing a puppy on the couch, tables, and/or counter, they a prone to jump and possibly injure themselves.

 Always supervise your Frenchie near water.
 French Bulldogs can not swim for long periods of time.
 They can tread water but only for a brief time.
 If you want your Frenchie to play in the water, use a baby play pool with 2-4 inches of water.